-September 13: Fall 2018 generalseason permits available
+September 5: Fall 2019 generalseason permits available

-You may obtain a fall 2018 general-season turkey permit beginning at 8 a.m.
+You may obtain a fall 2019 general-season turkey permit beginning at 8 a.m.
 MDT on Sept.
-13, 2018.
+5, 2019.
 Permits are available on a firstcome, first-served basis at wildlife.utah.gov and from license agents and Division offices.

 Please remember that license agents have different hours of operation.
 You should verify that an agent is open before you attempt to purchase a turkey general-season permit.

-You can find a list of participating license agents at wildlife.utah.gov/licenseagents.
+You can find a list of participating license rou can find a list of participating license agents at wildlife.utah.gov/licenseagents.